 Stories Building a Home with Fire Resistant Materials

-Lindal is currently offering a 10% discount on home packages to people who lost their homes in the Paradise Fire, Hurricane Michael or in any of the devastating wildfires or floods that have ravaged California and other regions of the Western United States and Canada.
+Lindal offers a 10% discount on home packages to people who lost their homes in the Los Angeles area fires, or in any of the devastating wildfires, hurricanes, or floods that have impacted California and other regions of the United States and Canada.

 Please contact your local Lindal distributor for details or call our Client Services team at 1-800-508-1833.

-In the past decade, prolonged drought and population growth resulting in urban expansion has dramatically increased the number, intensity and range of wildfires on the West Coast of North America, including California, Oregon and Washington State in the U.S., and British Columbia in Canada.
+In the past decade, prolonged drought, population growth, and urban expansion has dramatically increased the number, intensity and range of wildfires in North America, including California, Oregon and Washington State in the U.S., and British Columbia in Canada, among other areas.
 Fires have also increased in intensity, duration, and range throughout North America and other parts of the world.

 When people choose to rebuild after a fire, or build in a high fire-risk area, they often ask us how to build a fireproof home.